 -

-The lead applicant must provide a letter (declaration) from an organisation confirming that the application is acceptable in principle to the lead organisation/ research institution/ university and has received all internal authorisations.
-Please see the details and mandatory text in the application guidance on page 14.
+The lead applicant must provide a letter (declaration) from the organisation confirming that the application is acceptable in principle to the lead organisation/ research institution/ university and that all internal authorisations have been received.
+Please see the details and mandatory text in the application guidance.

 - See the guidance notes in the grants system for details on eligibility.